Cost of attending Paul Smiths College of Arts and Science increases for all students in 2022-23 school year

 Related

-In the 2023-24 school year, 2.1% more students graduated from Clinton County schools than in the 2022-23 school year, according to the New York State Education Department.
+White students made up the largest portion of Clinton County student body in the 2024-25 school year, according to the New York State Education Department.

 Trending